gwpy/gwpy/docs/timeseries/statevector.rst

 For example, the state of the full laser interferometer was described in Initial LIGO by a combination of separate states, including:

 - operator set to go to 'science mode'
 - EPICS control system record (conlog) OK
 - instrument locked in all resonant cavities
 - no signal injections
 - no unauthorised excitations

-Additionall, the higher bits 5-15 were set 'ON' at all times, such that the word ``0xffff`` indicated 'science mode' operation of the instrument.
+Additionally, the higher bits 5-15 were set 'ON' at all times, such that the word ``0xffff`` indicated 'science mode' operation of the instrument.

 This `StateVector` can be read from the S6 frames as::

     >>> from gwpy.timeseries import StateVector
-    >>> state = StateVector.fetch('H1:IFO-SV_STATE_VECTOR', 968631675, 968632275,
+    >>> state = StateVector.get('H1:IFO-SV_STATE_VECTOR', 968631675, 968632275,
-                                  ['science', 'conlog', 'up', 'no injection', 'no excitation'])
+    ...                         ['science', 'conlog', 'up', 'no injection', 'no excitation'])
     >>> print(state)
     StateVector([65528 65528 65528 ..., 65535 65535 65535],
                 name=H1:IFO-SV_STATE_VECTOR,